 Another distinction is that the scope of the UN R156 applies to specific categories of vehicles namely M, N, O, R, S and T as defined in the Consolidated Resolution on construction of Vehicles; that permit software updates.
 ISO 24089 provides a generic scope that covers road vehicles whose software can be updated.

 Regarding the product liability law, with the implementation of the ISO 24089 standard it can be proven that the design and implementation of processes is according to the requirements for a proper SUMS, which also supports the proof that the OEM is adhering to the requirements from the UN R156.

 However, being compliant to the standard does not automatically mean that a company is compliant to the regulation and vice versa.

-Further, it should be noted that an audit and official certification of the SUMS in accordance with the requirements for UN R156 by a technical service, is currently only performed for OEMs and not for suppliers.
+It should also be noted that an audit and official certification of the SUMS in accordance with the requirements for UN R156 and the ISO 24089, is being demanded for OEMs.

-The ISO 24089 will not only provide technical requirements related to software updates and cybersecurity throughout the vehicle lifecycle, but also organizational and procedural requirements for the entire automotive supply chain.
-In short, it should ensure that:
+The ISO 24089 not only provides technical requirements related to software updates and cybersecurity throughout the vehicle lifecycle, but also organizational and procedural requirements for the entire automotive supply chain.
+In short, it aims to ensure that: